JosephPri/Better-Now-Playing-Pock-Widget/README.md

 4. **Configure the widget** - click the Pock icon in the menu bar, then select **Manage Widgets** (`⌘M`).
 Here you can choose your preferred widget layout and other settings.
 5. **Add to Touch Bar** - click the Pock icon again and select **Customize Pock...** (`⌘P`), then drag the **Better Now Playing** widget down to the Touch Bar.
    > If nothing happens after clicking **Customize Pock...**, repeat step 5 with the Widget Manager (from step 4) still open.

 ---

-## Known Issues (current bugs while in beta, not limitations)

-- The widget seems to (sometimes) stop checking for music after a playlist ends, but does seem to fix itself by closing/opening your music player or clicking some random combination of media controls.
-This of course can also be remedied by reloading pock (**click Pock menu bar icon** > **Advanced** > **Reload Pock...**).

----